-WSSI is working on DC Water’s Long Term Control Plan and the DC Clean Rivers Project.
+WSSI worked on DC Water’s Long Term Control Plan and the DC Clean Rivers Project.
 DC Water is the agency/authority responsible for the District’s water and sewer conveyance system.
 As a part of the District's National Pollutant Discharge Elimination System (NPDES) permit issued by the U.S. Environmental Protection Agency (EPA), the District and DC Water were required to prepare a Long-Term Control Plan (LTCP), now known as the Clean Rivers Project (CRP).

 The CRP is an ongoing initiative to reduce combined sewer overflows (CSO) in the District by installing diversion facilities and conveyance/storage tunnels at key locations throughout the sewershed to capture and convey overflows to the Blue Plains treatment facility.
 The program also seeks to reduce the total volume of stormwater runoff through the implementation of low-impact development (LID) or green infrastructure (GI) practices.

 WSSI was a member of Greeley and Hansen’s team, performing under a series of separate task orders to provide technical support to several DC CRPs.
 Our tasks included: